PACIFIC ALLIED (WOMEN'S) COUNCIL INSPIRES FAITH IN IDEALS CONCERNING ALL. INCORPORATED

 NATIONAL PRESIDENT

-The important lessons my parents taught me, were to serve my family and community, respect our elders and stay true to my values and culture.
-I have had a successful and rewarding career in real estate for 32 years.
+The valuable lessons my parents instilled in me were to serve my family and community, honour our elders, and remain faithful to my values and culture.
+These principles have guided me throughout my 35-year career in real estate, making it both successful and fulfilling.

-My father is from Falealili and Gatavai and my mother is from the villages of
+My father hails from Falealili and Gatavai, while my mother comes from the villages of Safune and Iva in Savai'i.

-My mother was a foundation member of P.A.C.I.F.I.C.A.
-From the early age of 15, I was blessed to be around our dynamic and inspirational women who had the foresight to establish this wonderful organisation.
+My mother was a founding member of P.A.C.I.F.I.C.A.
+From age 15, I was fortunate to be surrounded by strong, visionary women who laid the foundation for this incredible organization.

 VICE PRESIDENT NORTHERN REGION